drboothtj/getphylo/README.md

 	- error messages from the extract module are now more informative
 	- fixed a fatal issue with --build-all
 - 0.2.0
-	- now supports iqtree using the --tree parameter
+	- now supports iqtree using the --method parameter